serokell/blog-posts/Alex and Happy/article.md

 #### Parsing types

 Besides parsing type names, we would like to parse functions, the unit type, and lists.
-MiniML also contains sum and product types, but we will leave it as an exercise to the reader later.

 Parsing a unit, parenthesis, or a list is trivial.
 First, we extend the `Type` AST with new productions: